scoutsaachi/zatt/README.md

  }
 ```

-You can now descend into the server directory and run the first node.
+You can now descend into the server directory (`$cd zatt/server`) and run the first node.

 `$ python3 -c ABSOLUTE_PATH_TO_BATTLESHIP_CONFIG  0`